Start treating your patients with ZOLGENSMA:

 Baseline Tests1

-Use of ZOLGENSMA in premature neonates before reaching full term gestational age is not recommended because concomitant treatment with corticosteroids may adversely affect neurological development.
-Delay ZOLGENSMA infusion until full-term gestation age is reached.1
+Use of ZOLGENSMA in premature neonates before reaching full-term gestational age is not recommended because concomitant treatment with corticosteroids may adversely affect neurological development.
+Delay ZOLGENSMA infusion until full-term gestational age is reached.1

 The safety and effectiveness of repeat administration or the use in patients with advanced SMA (e.g., complete paralysis of limbs, permanent ventilator dependence) has not been evaluated with ZOLGENSMA.1